A guide on how to write an ATS-friendly resume

 Use keywords

-What are the “right” keywords?
+If hiring managers are finding resumes by typing in keywords, you need to use the right keywords to get noticed.
+So, what are the “right” keywords?
 It’s a good rule of thumb to scan the job description for skills, competencies, job titles, and industries that appear often.
+Here are some other tips to remember when it comes to incorporating keywords:

-Expert Tip:
+Expert Tip

 Always use the same language as the job description.
 Look at your resume critically and see which words you could change.
-For example, you might call the role “project manager” but they say “account manager.”
+For example, you might call the role “project manager,” but they say “account manager.”
 As long as your experience and skills match the role, simply edit your job title.

 Avoid abbreviations and synonyms